open-feature/ofep/OFEP-single-context-paradigm.md

 ## Background

 In contrast with server-side or other service-type applications, client side apps typically operate in the context of a single user.
-Most feature flagging for these applications have been designed with this in mind.
+Most feature flagging SDKs for these applications have been designed with this in mind.
 In summary, most client/web SDKs operate something like this:

 - an initialization occurs, which fetches evaluated flags in bulk for a given context (user)